-The fronts and worktop in our UP range are designed by Lendager Group, an architecture company specializing in sustainability.
+The fronts in our UP range are designed by Lendager Group, an architecture company specializing in sustainability.
 They suggested re-using surplus material from the Danish high-end flooring company, Dinesen.

 UP solid wood